 She also holds the overall self-supported Fastest Known Time (FKT) on the Pacific Crest Trail (2013)–hiking it in 60 days, 17 hours, 12 min, which broke the previous men's record by four days and established the first female record.
 She also holds the female self-supported FKT on the Appalachian Trail (2015) in a time of 54 days, 7 hours, 48 minutes, and the Arizona Trail (2016) which she completed in 19 days, 17 hours, 9 minutes.

 She has hiked nearly 30,000 miles since 2003 including 13 thru-hikes:

 - Appalachian Trail in 2003, 2015, and 2018

 - Pacific Crest Trail in 2005, 2013, and 2018

 - Continental Divide Trail in 2006, 2017, and 2018

 - Oregon Desert Trail in 2017

 She is also an ultra-marathon runner and has completed six 100 mile races since August 2011 as well as dozens of 50k and 50 mile events.
 She has attempted the infamous Barkley Marathons four times, starting a third loop once.
 She is also an avid mountaineer and peakbagger working on several ascent lists in the US and abroad.

-When not on an adventure Heather is an online coach and ACE certified Personal Trainer.
-She also speaks about her adventures regularly and is currently working on a book chronicling her Pacific Crest Trail record will be published by the non-profit publisher Mountaineers Books.
+When not on an adventure Heather is an ACE certified Personal Trainer who coaches online.
+She also speaks regularly about her adventures and her first book Thirst: 2600 Miles to Home (chronicling her Pacific Crest Trail record will be published by the non-profit publisher Mountaineers Books.
 It will be released March 1st, although pre-orders available here.